 Lay down a towel and slather on the SPF, because once Fido gets to Ocean Springs Beach he’s never going to want to leave.
 This quiet, serene Gulf island retreat is a favorite for sun-seeking dogs and their humans.
 It’s a private beach that’s open to the public and leashed dogs and always receives rave reviews for being a clean, peaceful place to play with your puppy.
 Unlike other beaches in the area, there are outdoor showers where you can rinse the sand off yourself and your best friend after a day of play.
 You may need to lure him away from the fun with a promise of a fresh bowl of water and a relaxing nap on the patio at nearby Shaggy’s Biloxi Beach restaurant.

-Ocean Springs Beach is located at 265 Front Beach Drive in Ocean Springs, MS. The beach is open 24/7, but there is no parking allowed between 10 p.m. and 5 a.m.
+Ocean Springs Beach is open 24/7, but there is no parking allowed between 10 p.m. and 5 a.m.
 Parking and entrance to the beach are free.
 Get some rest at the Bottlebrush on Bowen, a cozy getaway with a covered back porch and outdoor playset.

 This stretch of shell-laden beach along the Gulf of Mexico was hit hard by Hurricane Rita in 2005.
-Only a few of the homes that once lined these shores now remain, leaving Rutherford Beach largely uninhabited.
-Driving here will take you across bayous and through wetland conservation areas and wildlife refuges unlike anywhere else in the world.
+Only a few of the homes that lined these shores now remain, leaving Rutherford Beach largely uninhabited.
+Driving to the area will take you across bayous and through a number of wetlands conservation areas and wildlife refuges unlike anywhere else in the world.
 Dogs are welcome to explore the area and dip their paws in the water, no leashes required.
-If you feel one day is just not enough time spent on the beach, you can park, camp or boondock right on the sand here for no charge.
+If one day just isn't enough time for the beach, you can park, camp or boondock right on the sand here for no charge.

-If Honeymoon Island sounds like a romantic beach destination to you, that’s because it is!
-And who deserves to be shown a little extra love and tenderness more than your dog?
-Pooches at the southern tip of Honeymoon Island State Park Dog Beach can swim, wade, walk and sunbathe on the shores of the beautiful Gulf of Mexico or stroll along the nature trail at this island paradise.
+Show your pooch a little extra TLC at Honeymoon Island State Park Dog Beach.
+She can swim, wade, walk and sunbathe on the shores of the beautiful Gulf of Mexico or stroll along the nature trail at this island paradise.
 Dogs must be on a leash no longer than six feet at all times.
 Once you've built up an appetite, take Fido to local watering hole Rosie’s Tavern, where he’ll receive a warm welcome and likely even a treat.

-Honeymoon Island State Park Dog Beach is located at 1 Causeway Blvd. in Dunedin, FL, near Clearwater.
-The park is open daily from 8 a.m. until sundown.
+Honeymoon Island State Park Dog Beach is open daily from 8 a.m. until sundown.
 There is a park entrance fee of $8 per vehicle.
 Just a quick drive to Ozona will land you at this Waterfront Mermaid House, a pet-friendly rental where "merdogs" are welcome to join you for dolphin spotting on the private dock.

 The family-friendly Stewart Beach Park has plenty of amenities to make your trip as fun, easy and accessible as possible.
 Plan to spend the whole day here.
 Facilities include restrooms, showers and a shaded pavilion.
 You can also rent umbrellas, chairs and beach wheelchairs if needed.
 There are even concessions at the park, or you can pack a cooler and fire up the on-site BBQ pits.
 Dogs are welcome to join in on all of the fun but must be leashed at all times.

-Stewart Beach is located at 201 Seawall Blvd. in Galveston, TX where Broadway Avenue meets the Seawall.
-The park is open weekdays from 9 a.m. until 6 p.m. and on weekends from 8 a.m. until 7 p.m. from Memorial Day through Labor Day.
+Stewart Beach is open weekdays from 9 a.m. to 6 p.m. and on weekends from 8 a.m. to 7 p.m. from Memorial Day through Labor Day.
 Admission is $12 per vehicle Monday to Thursday and $15 per vehicle Friday to Sunday.
 After a day at the beach, cozy up at this colorful bungalow.
 Fido can join you under the palapa for some much-needed shade as you gear up for another day on the water.